Salesforce-VyTien/sforceProcessTDX/Slack Integration Guide.md

 ![Create Flow](2.1 - flow in setup.png)

 ### Create Flow and Define Input Variables
 Process Builder will pass in variables to the Flow for Campaign ID (aka Class Session) and Account ID (aka Chapter).
+You create variables in the Resources tab and you can view and edit them in the Explorer tab.

 Click New Flow and select the Resources tab.